BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 * load the according .ism file from S3 (the server manifest)
 * load the video metadata, stored in the first 65KB and the last 15B of a .mp4 file on S3
-* load the specific chunk in the video, according to the player’s information: bitrate, language, etc. (still on S3)
+* load the specific chunk from the mp4 container, according to the player’s information: bitrate, language, etc. (still on S3)

 For each video chunk called from a player, the USP module does another call to the S3 bucket, loading the same .ism manifest and the same metadata (first 65K and latest 15B).
 To avoid these calls and **reduce S3 costs by 60%**, we added Nginx on these EC2s.
 It goes between HTTPD and S3, to cache the manifest .ism files and metadata of .mp4 video files.